hrgdavor/mi2js/random.thoughts.md

  - if multiple functionalities can have different behavior for transitive component
   - ? how to handle situation when you want to have partial transitive behavior

-Use case for `base/Button`
- - fires action event to parent directly
- - parent does not have to add listener to each button, just add `on_actionName` method
- - transient component should forward the event to the parent

 ## components firing events down to parent
  - should have event="xxx" attribute to change event name
  - should have action="xxx" attribute to enable one event handler handlig similar actions